-SV Applicant Name: ☐ Household without dependent children (complete one form for each adult in the household) ☐ Household with dependent children (complete one form for household) Number of persons in the household: This is to certify that the above named individual or household meets the following criteria based on the check mark, other indicated information, and signature indicating their current living situation Check only one box and complete only that section Living Situation: place not meant for human habitation (e.g., cars, parks, abandoned buildings, streets/sidewalks) ☐ The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus station, airport, or campground.
-Description of current living situation: Homeless Street Outreach Program Name:
+SV Applicant Name: Household without dependent children (complete one form for each adult in the household) Household with dependent children (complete one form for household) Nui mber of persons in the household: Thi s is to certify that the above named individual or household meets the following criteria based on the check mark, other indicated information, and signature indicating their current living situation Check only one box and complete only that section Liv ing Situation: place not meant for human habitation (e.g., cars, parks, abandoned buildings, streets/sidewalks) The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus station, airport, or campground.
+Des cription of current living situation: Thi that hun meless Street Outreach Program Name: s certifying agency must be recognized by the local Continuum of Care (CoC) as an agency has a program designed to serve persons living on the street or other places not meant for han habitation.
+Examples may be street outreach workers, day shelters, soup kitchens, Health e for the Homeless sites, etc. Aut horized Agency Representative Signature: Dat ۵۰

-Living Situation: Emergency Shelter The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a supervised publicly or privately operated shelter as follows: Em ergency Shelter Program Name: the Urb s emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part of most recent CoC Homeless Assistance application to the U.S. Department of Housing and an Development (HUD) or otherwise be recognized by the CoC as part of the CoC inventory ., newly established Emergency Shelter).
-Aut horized Agency Representative Signature: Dat e: Liv The person(s) named above is/are currently receiving financial and supportive services for persons who are homeless.
-Loss of such assistance would result in a return to homelessness (e.g., households in rapid rehousing programs, residents of permanent supportive housing programs participating in Moving On, etc.) Aut horized Agency Representative Signature: Dat e: This referring agency must appear on the CoC's Housing Inventory Chart submitted as part of the most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC inventory.
-Immediately prior to entering the household's current living situation, the person(s) named above was/were residing in: Emergency shelter OR □ A place unfit for human habitation Aut Authorized Agency Representative Signature: Dat e:
+Liv ing Situation: Emergency Shelter

+The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a supervised publicly or privately operated shelter as follows:

+Em ergency Shelter Program Name:

+the Url is emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part of most recent CoC Homeless Assistance application to the U.S. Department of Housing and ban Development (HUD) or otherwise be recognized by the CoC as part of the CoC inventory g., newly established Emergency Shelter).

+Au thorized Agency Representative Signature:

+Dat te:

+Liv The person(s) named above is/are currently receiving financial and supportive services for persons who are homeless.
+Loss of such assistance would result in a return to homelessness (e.g., households in rapid rehousing programs, residents of permanent supportive housing programs participating in Moving On, etc.)

+Au thorized Agency Representative Signature:

+Dat te:

+the is referring agency must appear on the CoC's Housing Inventory Chart submitted as part of most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the C as part of the CoC inventory.

+mediately prior to entering the household's current living situation, the person(s) named above s/were residing in:

+Emergency shelter OR □ A place unfit for human habitation

+Au thorized Agency Representative Signature: